 - What reasons does Mill give for rejecting egoism?
-Is this an argument against foundational egoism or factoral egoism or both?
+Is this an argument against foundational egoism, factoral egoism, or both?
 What exactly is the scope of Mill's theory at the factoral level?
 Do animals have moral status?
-(See especially, chapter 2, paragraphs 9, 10, 13, 14, and 18, and the argument from chapter 3.) - 2.
+(See chapter 2, paragraphs 9, 10, 13, 14, and 18, as well as the argument from chapter 3.) - 2.
 In chapter 3, Mill tries to show how people could be motivated to follow utilitarian principles.
 How does his argument work?
 What role does sympathy play in it?
 What are its key premises?
 It is convincing?